jdevfullstack/github-stats-guide/README.md

 so mine is: `xdvrx1/xdvrx1`

-Make sure that you initial it with the `README.md`, if not you should create one also.
+Make sure that you initialize it with the `README.md`, if not, you should create one also.

 Add description about you and this, of course, you must change